SantoshBanisetty/my_opencv_practice/README.md

 Download the latest version of OpenCV from

-Unzip it to any location on your computer.
+Unzip it to any location on your computer.<br />
 $cd opencv (Assuming that you unzipped to a directory called opencv)

 $mkdir release <br />